Field Sobriety Tests

 Get started on your case by calling us at (410) 205-1684 or filling out our online form today.

-Types of Tests
+Types of Field Sobriety Tests

 The three most common types of field sobriety tests are the Horizontal Gaze Nystagmus (HGN) test, the One-Leg Stand (OLS) test, and the Walk and Turn (W&T) test.
 These tests are all voluntary.
 Those suspected of a DWI do not have to perform any of the field sobriety tests; they are mainly used to provide evidence, or probable cause, for a police officer to arrest a person for a DWI and ask him or her to do a breath test at the police station.

-Standardization of Tests
+Standardization of Field Sobriety Tests

 There is a right and a wrong way to conduct a field sobriety test.
 The National Highway Traffic Safety Administration (NHTSA) publishes a manual and conducts training and certification courses for law enforcement in how to properly administer these tests.
-If an officer doesn’t conduct the test in a proper manner, the tests results could be considered invalid and cannot be considered evidence of impairment.
+If an officer doesn’t conduct the test in a proper manner, the test results could be considered invalid and cannot be considered evidence of impairment.

-Call an Experienced Attorney Today
+Call an Experienced DWI Attorney Today

 If you think a field sobriety test was conducted improperly, or you were arrested for a DWI without probable cause, make sure to contact an experienced Salisbury criminal defense lawyer as soon as possible.
 William R. Hall, our founding attorney, has won hundreds of cases for people accused of many different types of crimes.
 He is also a former prosecutor, so he understands how the opposition thinks.
 He will listen carefully to your situation and help you build a strong case to defend you against the prosecution.
 Attorney Hall can offer you representation at reasonable fees, and he is known for treating his clients with professionalism, courtesy, and respect.
 Let us see what we can do for you and your case in a free case evaluation.